Equilibar® Back Pressure Regulators – Overview

-The Equilibar back pressure regulator is a valve that is developed for this purpose: It offers a 1:100.000 Cv rangeability due to the multiple orifice design and therefore enables single valve solutions covering the whole range.
-The Equilibar back pressure regulator can also handle variable flow rates, media properties like changing density and viscosity over a wide range of temperatures.
+Equilibar back pressure regulators are valves especially developed for this purpose: They offer a 1:100.000 Cv rangeability due to the multiple orifice design and therefore enable single-valve-solutions covering the whole range.
+Equilibar back pressure regulators can also handle variable flow rates, media properties like changing density and viscosity over a wide range of temperatures.

 There are different product lines for different fields of application: